alttch/eva3/doc/sys_api.rst

 If SSL is allowed in the controller configuration file, you can also use https calls.

-All functions can be called using GET and POST methods.
-When POST method is used, the parameters can be passed to functions either as www-form or as JSON.
+All API functions can be called using GET and POST.
+When POST is used, the parameters can be passed to functions either as www-form or as JSON.

 API key can be sent in request parameters, session (if user is logged in) or in HTTP **X-Auth-Key** header.